Gumaca: History

 It is perhaps because of this Franciscan friar, Fray Diego de Oropesa, first set foot in the community and introduced Christianity to the people with St. Diego de Alcala being proclaimed as the pueblo’s patron saint.
 In 1582, the first “visita” was erected and 1686 marked the establishment of a full-pledged town with independent (civil) government, the earlier ones having been headed by the ever-present Spanish friars (the municipality boasts of a still complete line-up of chief executives from 1574 down to the present).

+In September 1960, Mayor Cesar A. Angulo and municipal secretary Saturnino Cortes joined the Nacionalista Party by taking an oath before President Carlos P. Garcia.

 From the early 1980s to the 1990s, there were calls to rename the town as Tañada, after nationalist and past Senator Lorenzo Tañada, with his son Wigberto Tañada proposing to have a poll once elected congressman of Quezon's fourth district; the renaming eventually did not push through.

 Geography

 Gumaca is located at the mouth of what is now known as Pipisik River at the foot of the Sierra Madre range.
 It is 66 km from Lucena and 196 km from Manila.